o19s/opensearch-ubi/documentation/schemas.md

     	  - `event_attributes.object.object_detail.json`

     	&ensp; if the user has a json object representing what was acted upon, it can be stored here; however, note that that could lead to index bloat if the json objects are large.
-- *dynamic fields*: any new fields by any other names in the json objects that one indexes will dynamically expand this schema to that use-case.
+- *extensible fields*: any new fields by any other names in the json objects that one indexes will dynamically expand this schema to that use-case.